tk3369/data-wrangling-techniques-in-julia/README.md

-# JuliaCN 2020 Meeting
+# Data Wrangling Techniques in Julia

-This repo contains demo scripts for the talk "Data Wrangling Techniques in Julia".
+This repo contains demo scripts for the Data Wrangling talk at JuliaCN 2020 meeting.

 There are three programs:
 * [0_presentation.jl](0_presentation.jl) contains code used in the slides